 that I could get my hands on, and began running a "Call of Cthulhu"

 That was my launching point.
 Around that time "The Unspeakable Oath," a CoC fanzine appeared.
-I submitted scenarios and articles to it, and after a few issues I was in print!
-I didn't get paid a penny (but I did get a free contributor's copy, which at the time was just as good!)
-Through that fanzine I became acquainted with Kevin Ross, Scott Aniolowski, and the late Keith Herber, all of whom wrote freelance for Chaosium, Inc. (the company who made "Call of Cthulhu").
-With their help, guidance, advice, proofreading and suggestions, I started submitting full-length scenarios to the company.
+I submitted scenarios and articles to it, and though I didn't get paid a penny it was great experience.
 By the mid-1990s I had my first (paid!) work in print with several others in the pipeline.
 Being influenced by Lovecraft and others, I tried my hand at short stories that aped his work.
 Two got picked up for publication in anthologies (shown below).

-Around this time I began writing DVD and Blu ray reviews for "Screem" magazine.
+Around that same time I began writing DVD and Blu ray reviews for "Screem" magazine.
 I average two reviews per issue (you can find them here).
 I also wrote a

 couple of book reviews for "Video Watchdog" before it unfortunately ceased publication.

-The Witchfinder is the first in a proposed trilogy, set in a post-apocalyptic world that has returned to a medieval level of sophistication, technology and understanding.
+The Witchfinder is the first in a trilogy (The Deiparian Saga), set in a post-apocalyptic world that has returned to a medieval level of sophistication, technology and understanding.
 The story follows Malachi Thorne, Witchfinder Imperator of the Church of the Deiparous, as he zealously seeks to enforce the Church's laws.
 But an escaped heretic sets him and his men on an epic journey that shakes their beliefs to their very core, and threatens to reshape the realm of Deiparia (formerly the United States) into something much worse.

-I live outside Chattanooga, Tennessee, with my wife, Felicia, and three dogs.
-We have two boys, Brett and Matthew.
+I currently live outside Chattanooga, Tennessee, with my wife, Felicia, and two dogs.
+We have two grown sons, Brett and Matthew.